swiftlang/swift-evolution/proposals/0290-negative-availability.md

 ### `!#available(...)` and `#available(...) == false`

 While allowing the original condition to be reversed seems to be the obvious choice, supporting it in practice would require hardcoding all of this behavior as `#available` cannot be used as an expression.
 The author would rather not add tech debt to the compiler.
+On the other hand, given that it's fair to consider that this is a developer's first guess when attempting to do unavailability, the compiler will provide fix-its for each of these spellings.

 Refactoring `#available` to be usable as an expression would likely require refactoring the entire symbol availability system and has an extensive amount of implications and edge cases.
 The work to support it would be considerably beyond what is proposed here.